DUI Lawyer

 Defenses that often apply in Butte County cases

-Rising BAC arguments apply where there was a meaningful delay between driving and the breath or blood test, common with the long transports typical of rural arrests.
+Rising BAC arguments apply where there was a meaningful delay between driving and the breath or blood test.

-Title 17 challenges apply to the maintenance and operation of the breath instruments used by county agencies.
+Title 17 challenges go to the maintenance and operation of the breath instruments used by the Chico and Oroville agencies.

 The first 72 hours after a Butte County DUI arrest